regebro/prehistoric-python/presentation.rst

     keys = mydict.keys()

 .. note::

     This is also fairly common.
-But...
+But the keys method has different results in Python 2.7 and Python 3.

 ----